pfmoore/sandbox/locators/tests/functional/README.md

 4. Report wininst and egg files that can usefully be converted into wheels for a project (i.e., there is no corresponding wheel)
 5. Report projects with no released versions.
+6. Get a wheel for a project, either by download or wheel convert of a wininst or egg.

 Extensions
 ----------